 Peel and coarsely slice the onions.

 Heat the vegetable oil to medium heat.
 I used a cast iron pan.
-Add the sliced onions, taking care to separate the onion slices.
+Add the sliced onions.
+Separate the slices.

 Sautee on a medium heat, stirring regularly, till onions are glassy.
 This should take about 10 minutes.